Congratulations Max Cui, our 2024 Aotearoa Barista Champion

 John Burton Limited, Tāmaki Makaurau, Auckland

 Sam has been in the hospitality and coffee game for the last 10 years.
 His work in specialty coffee has included a variety of roles across barista, technical, and training and sales.
 He is currently the Sales Manager at Havana Coffee Works.
-Sam is looking forward to supporting our industry in his first year on the board.
+Sam continues to support our industry in his second year on the board.

 Jason is the owner of Vanguard Specialty Coffee in Dunedin.
 He has been in the specialty coffee industry for over 20 years, having various roles and learning all aspects of the industry.